 In Music, the knowledge of key vocabulary and composers will run alongside the children having an opportunity to play a range of musical instruments.
-In all year groups, there will be a focus on six key areas: playing and performing; improvising and composing; listening and recalling sounds; using and understanding notation.
+In all year groups, there will be a focus on seven key dimensions: pitch, duration, dynamics, tempo, timbre, texture, and structure.
+These will be taught through six key areas: singing; playing; rehearsing and performing; notating; listening and responding; describing and discussing.